 Eventually one of these men stood up defiantly and announced his exit, saying he was sick of meetings with all talk and no action.

 That night, Graham told his friend and producing partner, Rebecca Breithaupt (SWGL producer), what he had witnessed.
 Rebecca was less than surprised that men would unknowingly take up all the conversational space in the room.
-At first, the two joked that they should create a show where white men “just shut up and listen.”
+At first, the two joked that they should create a show where white men would simply listen.
 The more the two discussed it, the more they realized it wasn’t such a bad idea after all.
 Thus, Straight White Guy Listening was born.

 Without a budget, Rebecca and Graham self-funded the SWGL series.
 They called in favors from friends, family and colleagues and were thrilled to find people were eager to volunteer their time to the experimental project.
-The diverse, all-female crew traveled from coast-to-coast to interview intersectional guests on gender identity, immigration, comedy, the black experience, and white activism.
+The diverse, all-female crew traveled from coast-to-coast to interview intersectional guests on gender identity, immigration, comedy, the black experience, privilege, oppression and more.

-Graham works at Altimeter Films with Director Matt Tyrnauer and Producer Corey Reeser on documentaries such as Citizen Jane: Battle for the City, Scotty: The Secret History of Hollywood, Studio 54: Beyond the Velvet Rope, and Jean Nouvel: Reflections.
+Graham is a Co-Producer at Altimeter Films with Director Matt Tyrnauer and Producer Corey Reeser on documentaries such as Studio 54, Scotty & The Secret History of Hollywood, Citizen Jane: Battle for the City, and the upcoming Where’s My Roy Cohn?.
 Previous projects include Herzog & Company/CNN’s Emmy-nominated The Sixties, The Seventies, in addition to Lady Valor: The Kristen Beck Story.
 The son of a deaf man, Graham thinks listening is a gift that shouldn't be taken for granted.

 Rebecca was raised in the Midwest and is drawn to capturing the unique stories of salt of the earth people through creative nonfiction.
 Rebecca’s first documentary feature, My Amityville Horror, opened to favorable reviews both domestically and internationally, and her second feature, Dark Side of the Mountain, is currently in post-production.
 In addition to her film work, Rebecca is a Producer at Ayzenberg Group, creating online content for all things Microsoft including Windows Mixed Reality, HoloLens, Surface, Education, and Edge among others.